 - White granulated sugar.

-- Milk: whole milk is our choice for the richness it adds, but reduced-fat milk and even almond milk can be used.
+- Milk: we choose whole milk for its richness, but reduced-fat milk and even almond milk can be used.

 - Unsalted butter.